-All Alexa skills will automatically be available on Echo Show.
+All Alexa skills are automatically available on Echo Show.
 Skills will display any skill cards you currently return in your response objects.
 This is very similar to how customers see your Alexa skill cards on the Alexa app, Fire TV, and Fire Tablet devices today.
-If no skill card is available, a default template shows the skill icon and skill name.
+If no skill card is available, a default template will show the skill icon and skill name.

 While your skills will work out of the box, we know that you may want to create visual experiences unique to Echo Show.
 We’ve made updates to the Alexa Skills Kit that make it easy for you to optimize your skills for the screen and connect smart home cameras to Alexa.

 We’ve updated the Amazon Alexa Voice Design Guide with new design best practices and guidelines to teach you how to build compelling experiences across voice and graphical user interfaces.
 This includes using imagery, video, and formatted text in the new Echo Show visual templates.

 You can now choose from several display templates for your skill.
 You can also stream videos on Echo Show using the new video player interfaces in the Alexa Skills Kit.
 You simply provide access to your video content and the video interface will render video on the device, allowing customers to control the playback using both voice and touch.